 TRANSFORMation Agenda for Low Carbon Cities

-TRANSFORM’s integrative approach brought operational plans to a strategic level, including strong stakeholder processes and data analytics, and took into account all relevant energy flows, environmental aspects, urban mobility, and the interrelation of possible measures and their costs.
+The project’s integrative approach brought operational plans to a strategic level, including strong stakeholder processes and data analytics, and took into account all relevant energy flows, environmental aspects, urban mobility, and the interrelation of possible measures and their costs.
 This integration of elements created win-win business models for stakeholders who initially had different interests.

-- Supported cities with implementation plans embedded in integrated planning;
+- supported cities with implementation plans embedded in integrated planning;

-- Improved insight on the use of data, and the possibility to find better economics by using analytics.
+- improved insight on the use of data, and the possibility to find better economics by using analytics.

 TRANSFORM developed several tools, methods, instructions and formats to support energy transition in cities, which were designed and tested:

-- Definition of Smart Energy City, including KPI’s with a special focus on the integration of physical planning and energy flows, utility infrastructure, the use of data and behavioral aspects.
+- ‘Definition of a Smart Energy City’, including KPIs with a special focus on the integration of physical planning and energy flows, utility infrastructure, the use of data and behavioural aspects;

-- Generic Transformation Agenda (Quantitative Decision Support Tool) which supports cities and decision makers striving towards integrated energy planning.
-It summarizes the experiences and invites other cities to use this Generic Transformation Agenda to develop their specific City Transformation Agenda’
+- ‘Generic Transformation Agenda’ (Quantitative Decision Support Tool), which supports cities and decision-makers striving towards integrated energy planning.
+It summarises the experiences and invites other cities to use this Generic Transformation Agenda to develop their specific City Transformation Agenda’

-- TRANSFORM Virtual Handbook
+- TRANSFORM Virtual Handbook.